 By Day Six, things were so out of hand, they decided to shut the experiment down eight days before schedule.

-If you’re interested in learning more about why and how these 18 Stanford students so easily assumed these uncharacteristic personas with such conviction, it’s really worth exploring the narrative timeline of the Stanford Prison Experiment.
+If you’re interested in learning more about why and how these 18 Stanford students so easily assumed these uncharacteristic personas with such conviction, it’s really worth exploring the narrative timeline below, from the source, Stanford Prison Experiment.

 An intercom system allowed us to secretly bug the cells to monitor what the prisoners discussed, and also to make public announcements to the prisoners.
 There were no windows or clocks to judge the passage of time, which later resulted in some time-distorting experiences.